Olunowoade01/Load-balancer-and-Autoscaling-Group/README.md

 - understood the concept of Auto scaling group and how they dynamically adjust the number of instance based on workload.

+## PROJECT GOALS

+1. > i learned about Load Balancers and Auto Scaling Groups in AWS

+2. I explore the importance of load balancing and auto-scaling in maintaining the reliability availability and performance of web application.